All Episodes Plain Text

 I get it.

-You know, great coach at TCU, and he coached at Navy.
+I remember I was asking Gary Patterson one time, you know, great coach at TCU, and he coached at Navy.

 And you look at who's coached at our institutions.

-And he goes, Naval Academy was the, he goes, he goes, I had to realize one time I was yelling at some of y 'all, and I realized, like, wait, these guys are trained killers.
+And he goes, Naval Academy was the, he goes, he goes, I had to realize one time I was yelling at some of y'all, and I realized, like, wait, these guys are trained killers.

 Like, I should throttle it back a little bit.

-And I'm like, not yet, but, you know, we have the capacity for it.
+I'm like, not yet, but, you know, we have the capacity for it.

-What harm could you do, right?
+What harm can you do, right?

 Not a question, a comment.

-The role of the sports figure right now is so important, not only in our U .S.
-World, but all over the world,
+You know, the role of the sports figure right now is so important, not only in our U.S. world, but all over the world, whether it be basketball or football or soccer.

-And I just appreciate your talking about the importance of this game insofar as sportsmanship versus to figure out the gamesmanship, as you say,
+And I just appreciate your talking about the importance of this game insofar as sportsmanship versus to figure out the gamesmanship, as you say, in that gamesmanship is just whoever comes up on top, regardless of how they play.

 And so I just wanted to thank you for that.